data-dot-all/dataall/documentation/userguide/docs/shares.md

 In this type of share the permissions are granted to the IAM role specified in the request as principal.
 It can be either a data.all team IAM role or an external role defined as consumption role.

-When a sharing task for a Glue Table is processed, data.all will:
+When processing a sharing task for a Glue Table, data.all will:
 1. Create a Glue database in the target account with name of the original database plus the suffix `_shared`.
 This database will be re-used if other share requests for the same source databaser are processed for other principals in the same environment.
 2. (If the share is cross-account) Revoke IAMAllowedPrincipal permissions from the table to ensure Lake Formation is used in the management of the table access and update LakeFormation to use Version 3 if not already >=3
 3. Grant Lake Formation permissions on the original database and table to the IAM principals in the target.
 If the share is cross account this step will create a RAM invitation that data.all will identify and accept.